flammie/dotfiles/docs/index.md

 (`$HOME` or `~`) and the filename starts with a full stop, that is also called a dot in some circles.

-The dot is omitted [in the git repo](https://github.com/flammie/dotfiles/), there's a partial script to sync home directory and dotfiles repo as well.
+The dot is omitted from the names within [the git repo dotfiles](https://github.com/flammie/dotfiles/), there's a partial script to sync home directory and dotfiles repo as well.

 ## Configurations per app